waremon9/FunMod/README.md

 # FunMod
 Mod for mindustry.
-For fun.
+For FUN.